10 Fortified Churches from Transylvania You Should See

-Just a few kilometers from Sighisoara, as you drive from Brasov, you’ll see the imposing tower of the fortified church from Saschiz, also listed in the UNESCO World Heritage Sites.
+Just a few kilometers from Sighisoara, as you drive from Brasov, you’ll see the imposing tower of the fortified church from Saschiz, included in the UNESCO World Heritage Sites.
 Built in the late 15th century by the Saxon community, a few decades after the crushing Tatar invasion from 1421, this fortified church was designed from the beginning with a defensive purpose in mind.
-Its tower is very similar to the one from Sighisoara, its clock being, nonetheless, older than the one from the nearby city’s Clock Tower.
-Interesting fact, Sighisoara was a commercial rival of Saschiz centuries ago.
+Its tower is very similar to the one from Sighisoara, a commercial rival of Saschiz centuries ago.

-Travel tips: You can buy hand-made gems and other delicious sweets from a small boutique shop in the village.
+You can buy hand-made jams and other delicious sweets from a small boutique shop in the village.

 Walk up to the ruins of the peasant fortress that stands since the 14th century above the village.

-The fortified church from Malancrav, located on a hill in the western part of the village with the largest Saxon population in Transylvania, is a must-see.
-The 14th century large monument has some of the most precious mural paintings in the region – covering 20 meters with more than 50 Biblical stories – dating hundreds of years back, before the Reformation.
+Placed on a hill in the western part of the village with the largest Saxon population in Transylvania, the fortified church of Malancrav is a must-see.
+The 14th-century monument has some of the most interesting and rare mural paintings in the region, dating before the Reformation time.
 The Gothic altar is also a veritable work of art done more than 600 years ago, decorated on top with a crucifix and the statues of Saint Mary and Saint John.

-Travel tips: For a panoramic view of the village Malancrav, climb into the church tower.
+For a panoramic view of the village, go up to the church tower.

 Find out more about local traditions visiting the artisans of the village.

-Transylvania has many rare and wonderful attractions to offer.
-Many more fortified churches are worth seeing.
-Traveling from one to another you’ll stumble upon many more of these original historical monuments that best represent the legacy of the German colonists who settled Transylvania hundreds of years ago, protecting the borders in exchange for property and commercial rights from the Hungarian King.
-Dominating in most cases the landscape of their villages, the fortified churches are true works of arts, combing the spiritual, cultural and defensive functions across centuries.
+Many more fortified churches from Transylvania are worth visiting.
+These original historical monuments best represent the legacy of the German colonists who came to Transylvania hundreds of years ago, protecting the borders in exchange for property rights.
+Dominating the landscape of their villages, these fortified churches are amazing works of arts, combining the spiritual, cultural and defensive roles to save their communities for centuries.